Where: West coast of Haida Gwaii

 - Cruise vessels, who are asked to observe a minimum 12 nm distance from shore;

 - Vessels transiting between Pacific Northwest ports (Washington, British Columbia and Alaska), who are asked to observe a minimum 25 nm distance from shore;

 - Tugs and barges (including pushing and towing alongside); and

 - Fishing vessels.

-The start and end date of the VPZ and measures will be communicated to vessel operators and mariners through industry associations’ channels including ships’ agents, BC Coast Pilots, Puget Sound Pilots, Alaska Maritime Prevention & Response Network, and Canadian Coast Guard’s Maritime Communications and Traffic Services (MCTS).
+The VPZ and measures will be communicated to vessel operators and mariners through industry associations’ channels including ships’ agents, BC Coast Pilots, Puget Sound Pilots, Alaska Maritime Prevention & Response Network, and Canadian Coast Guard’s Maritime Communications and Traffic Services (MCTS).

 Monitoring and evaluation

-Traffic patterns will be monitored before, during and after the trial period using Automatic Identification System (AIS) data obtained from Transport Canada’s Enhanced Maritime Situational Awareness (EMSA) system and the Pacific Safety Initiative.
+Traffic patterns will be monitored before and during the VPZ implementation period using Automatic Identification System (AIS) data obtained from Transport Canada’s Enhanced Maritime Situational Awareness (EMSA) system and the Pacific Safety Initiative.
 A short questionnaire will be administered where possible to better understand participation and route planning decisions.
-We recognize that pressures being faced by the marine industry due to COVID-19 may make it challenging to maintain high participation at all times and that the data collected during the trial period may reflect impacts to shipping and traffic patterns.
+We recognize that pressures being faced by the marine industry due to COVID-19 may make it challenging to maintain high participation at all times and that the data collected during the implementation period may reflect impacts to shipping and traffic patterns.

 Monthly progress reports are available under the ‘Reports’ tab.